 The Index includes provisions for the replacement of futures contracts as they approach maturity.
 This replacement takes place over a period of time in order to lessen the impact on the market for the futures contracts being replaced.
 With respect to the Index Commodity, the Fund employs a rule-based approach when it "rolls" from one futures contract to another.
 The Index replaces the underlying futures contracts on an "optimum yield" basis.
 Rather than select a new futures contract based on a predetermined schedule (e.g., monthly), each Index Commodity rolls from one contract to another futures contract that is intended to generate the most favorable 'implied roll yield' under prevailing market conditions.
-Where there is an upward-sloping price curve for futures contracts, the implied roll yield is expected to be negative, which is a market condition called "contango".
-Contango exists when contract prices are higher in distant delivery months than in nearer delivery months, typically due to costs associated with storing a given physical commodity for a longer period.
+Where there is an upward-sloping price curve for futures contract prices are higher in distant delivery months than in nearer delivery months, typically due to costs associated with storing a given physical commodity for a longer period.
 Rolling in a contangoed market will tend to cause a drag on returns from futures trading.
 The Index's selection of a new futures contract on an Index Commodity in such market conditions is designed to minimize the impact of negative roll yield.